do4ng/zely/web/docs/guide/what-is-prext.md

 ## Introduction

 Prext.js (previous + next) is a node.js backend framework inspired by [next](https://nextjs.org/).
 This project aims to be the lightest Nodejs backend framework.

+## Why you made it?

+Express or Node HTTP module is a awesome backend package, but it is so bothering to set routes.

+To solve this problem I created this package.